 Ascorbic acid, which is the formal name for vitamin C, is an antioxidant believed to protect cells from free radical damage.
 In this function, vitamin C appears to have clinical significance in preventing damage to the blood, lungs, eyes and immune system.
 It also plays a role in controlling infections and the production of collagen within the body.
 Collagen is a tissue needed for healthy bones, teeth, gums and blood vessels.
-Vitamin C is further believed to promote healing and help the body absorb iron.
+This nutrient is also believed to promote healing and help the body absorb iron.

-One of the most appealing characteristics of vitamin C crystals is they are thought to be easily absorbed by the body.
-This is especially true of buffered crystals, which contain either calcium or sodium to aid with digestion and calcium absorption.
-Buffered varieties are also considered gentler on both the stomach and teeth than non-buffered varieties since the acid isn’t as abrasive as it might be otherwise.
+One of the most appealing characteristics of vitamin C in crystal form is that the powder is very easily absorbed by the body.
+This is especially true of buffered crystals, which contain either calcium or sodium to aid with digestion.
+Buffered varieties are also commonly gentler on both the stomach and teeth than non-buffered varieties since the acid isn’t as abrasive as it might be otherwise.

-Another benefit of vitamin C crystals is that they may provide the body with maximum efficiency in using the vitamin.
+Crystals may also provide the body with maximum efficiency when it comes to power per dose.
 Vitamin C is absorbed in the small intestine.
 Maximal absorption is believed to be attained by taking several small doses spaced throughout the day rather than one large dose.
-The crystals enable this type of dosing, as persons can drink an enriched beverage with a controlled amount of the powder several times each day.
+Vitamin C crystals enable this type of dosing really well, as people can drink an enriched beverage with a controlled amount of the powder several times each day.

 The easiest way to prepare a crystal-based supplement is to make a drink, but this isn’t the only option.
-Additional suggestions include adding it to cake, cookie and pie recipes for added flavor and nutrition.
+Additional suggestions include adding it to cake, cookie, and pie recipes for added flavor and nutrition.
 The crystals can also be sprinkled on top of or mixed in with vegetables and other side dishes.
 Just as with salt, however, this powder should be used sparingly to prevent an overwhelming taste.
-Vitamin C crystals dissolved in liquid are also easy to swallow, a benefit that persons who struggle with capsules or tablets may enjoy.
+Crystals dissolved in liquid are also easy to swallow, a benefit that persons who struggle with capsules or tablets may enjoy.